 Important Notes and Disclaimers

-- No Direct Loan funds can be credited to a student's account without properly completing the online Award Offer and Direct Loan Master Promissory Note
+- No Direct Loan funds can be credited to a student's account without properly completing the online Loan Entrance Counseling and Direct Loan Master Promissory Note.

 - Funds for academic year loans are required to be disbursed in two equal payments.

 - The amount listed for federal aid could decrease if the student receives additional scholarships or other resources.

 - Students who are seeking a degree may receive aid from only one institution during an academic term.

 - Your Award Offer indicates whether or not you are eligible for the Federal Work Study program.
 Being eligible does not guarantee you a position.
 In order to receive these funds you must obtain employment.
 The job application, search and interviewing process are part of your career education.
 Search Student Employment for open positions on campus.

 - All awards, except Federal Work Study, are applied to the student's account.
 Employment through work study program positions is NOT guaranteed and hours must be earned before a payroll check is produced.
 Payroll checks are produced on the 25th of each month and are made payable to the student.

 - You may seek employment on campus even if you do not qualify for Federal Work Study, but first priority for employment is given to those who do.
 Contact the Student Employment Office at 660.562.1140 or at email@example.com if you have specific questions.
 The Student Employment Office will also be available to answer questions at all SOAR dates.
 Students intending to work on campus will be required to complete employment verification and authorization paperwork which will require presenting certain documents.
 To be certain your student brings the appropriate documentation please visit the following website for more information on what documents may be presented http://www.nwmissouri.edu/hr/student/taxform.htm

 - All financial assistance (including private scholarships and outside resources) reduces a student's total Northwest account balance before installment amount is calculated.
 Scholarships will not satisfy an installment payment.